jixianpeng/AU_predictor/README.md

 ### 4.test
     python3 ./Au_Test.py

-the results will be stored into ./prediction/, each file corrresponding to a file in the dataset by the name
+the results will be stored into ./prediction/, each file corrresponding to a file in the dataset by the name.
+### 5 post_processing (optional)
+After test prediction, original prediction would be stored in the ./prediction/.
+Then For smoothing, a option of post-processing could be conducted as following:

+    python3 post_processing.py